Seeking justice for women victims of wartime rape in Ukraine

 The impact varies.
 In some African contexts, rape might target an entire ethnic group, requiring work with the entire community.
 In Tigray, for instance, stigma and shame are particularly severe, especially in highly traditional societies.
 It’s ten times harder to discuss sexual violence in such settings.
 Therefore, work must be tailored to the culture, addressing both families and communities.

-How can authorities be engaged to change behaviors during wartime?
+How can authorities be engaged to promote behavioural change during wartime?

-Céline Bardet Prevention is crucial.
+Céline Bardet: Prevention is crucial.
 This involves working with authorities, especially security forces, to reinforce the message that sexual violence, like all war crimes, is prohibited.
 It’s essential to draw a clear red line against such acts.
-Training, awareness-raising, and—most importantly—a prompt response from leadership are critical.
+Training, awareness-raising, and—most importantly—a prompt response from those in positions of leadership is critical.
 Unfortunately, such reactions are rare in military or police units.

 This is a key area for improvement.
 Immediate action and sanctions by leadership send a strong message that sexual violence is unacceptable.
 A broader cultural shift will follow, ensuring that sexual violence is no longer used as a weapon in crises or conflicts.